-Uncovers the key indicators of organizational resilience and the actions that will build a resilience capacity and enable organizations to survive and thrive through times of uncertainty.
+Understand the key indicators of organizational resilience and the actions that will build your resilience capacity, and enable your organization to survive and thrive through times of uncertainty.

 An excellent read on a key global topic that explores all the critical ingredients in one easy-to-digest book.
 Erica Seville should be congratulated on making such a major contribution to the vital concept of resilient organizations.

 Peter Power, Chairman, World Conference on Disaster Management, and MD, Visor Consultants (UK)

 Erica Seville has unlocked the code on resilience.
 From natural disasters to market turbulence, she explains how any organization can learn to cope with disruption.